A Surprising Theory of What’s Wrong With American Apartment Buildings

 That second staircase is a drag.
 When we spoke last week, Eliason showed me a presentation he gives to drive home the building culture that is shaped by the two-stair system.
 It featured a still from the movie The Shining, of Danny riding his tricycle down the long, carpeted hallway of the Overlook Hotel.
 If you’ve been in an American apartment building of the past half-century or so, you probably recognize this airless environment, which architects call a “double-loaded corridor” because it has doors on both sides.
 Nobody likes these hallways.
 The double-loaded corridor, the architect Frank Zimmerman writes, is a “case study in anti-human engineering.”

 Eliason observes that when you require every apartment to connect to two staircases, you all but ensure those units are built around one long double-loaded corridor, to give all residents access to both stairways.
-You tilt the scales in favor of larger floor plates in bigger buildings, because developers need to find room for two stairways—and then compensate for the unsellable interior space consumed by the corridor.
+You tilt the scales in favor of larger floor plates in bigger buildings, because developers need to find room for two stairways, and connect them—and then compensate for the unsellable interior space consumed by the corridor.

 The designs that result, Eliason argues, are more likely than not to offer smaller, cookie-cutter units constrained by their position along the long hallway.
 Apartments must look either north or south.
 Sunlight or shade.
 Sunrise or sunset.
 Busy street or quiet back yard.
 And no one, save perhaps a lucky occupant of a corner unit, gets a cross-breeze.